cloudwalk/op-stack-devnet/single-node-no-docker.md

       in [section 3](#3-generate-accounts-and-fund-them);
     * `batchSenderAddress` -- the address of account `Batcher` chosen in [section 3](#3-generate-accounts-and-fund-them);
+    * `l2OutputOracleSubmissionInterval` -- is the number of L2 blocks between outputs that are submitted to the L2OutputOracle contract located on L1.
+    * `l2OutputOracleStartingBlockNumber` -- is the starting block number for the L2OutputOracle.
+Must be greater than or equal to the first Bedrock block.
+The first L2 output will correspond to this value plus the submission interval.
-    * `l2OutputOracleStartingTimestamp` -- the timestamp of the starting L1 block obtained in the previous step;
+    * `l2OutputOracleStartingTimestamp` -- the timestamp of the starting L1 block obtained in the previous step.
     * `l2OutputOracleProposer` -- the address of account `Proposer` chosen
       in [section 3](#3-generate-accounts-and-fund-them);
     * `gasPriceOracleOverhead`, `gasPriceOracleScalar` -- gas price related fields, they were set to the minimum